 Growing Good Grant

-Targeted at smaller or newer mid-sized nonprofits, this three-year general operating support grant combines staggered funding ($5,000 the first year, $3,000 the second year, $2,000 the third year) with in-kind capacity building services from our staff.
+Targeted at nonprofits that are smaller, newer, growing, or are simply looking for support that goes beyond funding.
+This three-year general operating support grant combines staggered funding ($5,000 the first year, $3,000 the second year, $2,000 the third year) with in-kind capacity building services from our staff.

 In addition to funding, our staff will work with your organization to customize a plan of support that will include anything from strategic planning to grant writing, program design, or communications.
 The intent of this grant is to help organizations with potentially large impact in Appanoose County professionalize and develop a solid foundation for growth once the foundation’s support has ended.